 To schedule a time to chat with Pastor Chris, please contact him directly by email or phone.

 Rev. Dr. Peter Ives, Theologian In Residence

-The Rev. Dr. Peter Ives is the Theologian in Residence of the Haydenville Congregational Church.
+The Rev. Dr. Peter Ives (he/him) is the Theologian in Residence of the Haydenville Congregational Church.
 He sings each Sunday with our choir and serves our church as a Field Education Supervisor for Andover Newton Theological Seminary.
 He is also The Rev. of “The Rev and The Rabbi” radio program which is part of the Bill Newman Show WHMP 96.9 every Thursday morning.
 He has just written a book called “What is Your Life?
 Discovering What Matters Before It Is Too Late.”

 Yohah Ralph; Minister of Outreach and Pastoral Care